learninglab-dev/the-resources/data/work/heyalexa.md

 ## Voiceflow

 Voiceflow is a startup that provides an easy-to-use platform for building voice applications for Alexa and Google Assistant.
-It had started as a choose-your-own-adventure program (Storyflow), but then expanded into building voice apps (Vobuild-your-
+It build-your-uses two basic block types - "speak" and "choice" which are organized through on-screen drag-and-drop.
+It also provides more advanced features, and allows enterprise customers to integrate

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ3OTg2MTE3MCw0NDI0MDM2NTksLTExMz
+eyJoaXN0b3J5IjpbLTEzNjgwMjYyNDMsLTQ3OTg2MTE3MCwtMT
-I5NDQwOTgsMTEzMDAwMjU0OSwxNTIzMzA2Mzg0LC0xNDAwMDYz
+EzMjk0NDA5OCwxMTMwMDAyNTQ5LDE1MjMzMDYzODQsLTE0MDAw
-Mjg3LC01MzI0NTkwNzEsLTgwNTgxOTE2Ml19
+NjMyODcsLTUzMjQ1OTA3MSwtODA1ODE5MTYyXX0=
 -->